Brian Dayett: Chicago Cubs

-Dayett was pleased with the trade, because he had not been playing everyday with the Yankees, but he wound up being used as a platoon player there as well.
-He split the 1985 season between the Cubs and their Triple-A Iowa Cubs in the Pacific Coast League.
+Dayett was traded along with Ray Fontenot from the Yankees to the Chicago Cubs for Henry Cotto, Ron Hassey, Rich Bordi, and Porfi Altamirano at the Winter Meetings on December 4, 1984.
+Dayett was pleased with the trade, because he had not been playing everyday with the Yankees, but he wound up being used as a platoon player in Chicago, as well.
+He split the 1985 season between the Cubs and the Triple-A Iowa Cubs in the Pacific Coast League.
 He hit .378 in 17 games with Iowa and .231 in 22 games with Chicago.
 He spent the majority of the 1986 season at Triple-A, where he batted .281 with 19 home runs in 121 games.
 In 24 games with the big league club, Dayett batted .269.
-He was slated to be the Cubs' starting right fielder for the 1987 season, but Andre Dawson, signed by the Cubs as a free agent, filled that position instead.
-This left Dayett to fill his normal reserve role.
+He looked to be slated to be the Cubs' starting right fielder for the 1987 season, but Andre Dawson, signed by the Cubs as a free agent, filled that position instead.

 Nippon Ham Fighters

 On October 28, 1987, Dayett's contract was purchased by the Nippon Ham Fighters of the Japan Pacific League.
 He played four seasons with the club, mostly in a reserve role.
 With the exception of the 1989 season, in which he played 89 games, he never made more than two dozen appearances in a season.
-At 35 years old, Dayett retired after the 1990 campaign.
+At 35 years old, Dayett retired after the 1991 campaign.

-Overall in his career, Dayett was mostly used as a pinch hitter and defensive replacement.
+Dayett was mostly used as a pinch hitter and defensive replacement.
 In 218 MLB games across five seasons, he hit 14 home runs and 26 doubles in 426 at-bats, with a .258 batting average.
 He committed only one error in 221 total chances in his career for a .995 fielding percentage.
 On the minor league side, he played 870 games with a batting average of .280 and hit 141 home runs and 175 doubles.